 Other examples include paramedics, private janitorial and maintenance companies, and others who are employed by an independent source but provide a direct service to the hospital.

-3) Hospital liability for its own errors
+3) Hospital liability for administrative employees

 Some hospital errors are made by employees charged with administration and policy.
-Administrative staff can range from the chief executive officer, to the admitting staff at the front desk or emergency room, and all mid-level managers in between.
+Administrative staff can range from the chief executive officer to the admitting staff at the front desk or emergency room, and all mid-level managers in between.

 - The hospital had a duty of care to protect you from undue harm, injury or death.